JamesByers/fireflies_led_controllers/user_manuals/v1_advanced_features.md

 | 200 | 1 | 1 |

 #### Setting the color order
-Set switches numbered 6, 7, and 8 to match the controller color order to the color order of a different LED string
+If needed, set switches numbered 6, 7, and 8 to match the controller color order to the color order of a different LED string
 | Affect | Sw 1  |  Sw 2 | Sw 3 |
 | :--- | :---: | :---: | :---: |
 | RGB | 0 | 0 | 0 |